slatedocs/slate/source/index.md

 ## Multi-hub analytics.js build

-**COMING SOON**

-We've published a custom build of analytics.js that pushes data to both Segment and Astronomer.
-This is useful for testing/evaluating Astronomer if you're currently a Segment user.
+We've published a custom build of analytics.js that pushes data to both Segment and Astronomer so you can evaluate both.
 Additionally, some users may wish to employ both Segment and Astronomer and create a larger array of available destinations than either separately.

 # Meteor auto-events package